Eastern-Research-Group/NPS_ES/README.md

 # Energy Star Portfolio Manager API for NPS

 ## Description
-These scripts upload meter consumption data from an Excel spreadsheet using Portfolio Manager's web services.
+This is a Python application that can be used to upload meter consumption data from an Excel spreadsheet using Portfolio Manager's web services using command-line scripts.
+You will need to have Python 3 installed in order to use this application.

 #### Project Files
 * .gitignore - Git ignore file; used for Git purposes only.
 * README.md - Documentation about this project.
+* README.doc - MS Word version of README.md to be included in client deliverable.
 * deleteMeters.py - Deletes a hard-coded list of meter IDs.
 This module can be updated later to accept a spreadsheet of meters to delete.
 This module does not need to be included when creating a code package for the client but was committed to git for later ERG use.
 * portfolioManagerServices.py - Contains logging functions and functions that interact with the Portfolio Manager API, which can be called by other scripts such as uploadMeterConsumption.py.
 * settings.py - Global variables.